TL;DR

 - The Impact: This income allows his family to keep up with the mortgage and bills.
 It prevents him from having to dip into their savings or sell his van.
 It gives him the time to attend physiotherapy and rehabilitation sessions without the pressure of having to return to work too early and risk further injury.

-- The Outcome: David makes a full recovery and returns to work 20 months later.
+- The Outcome: David makes a recovery and returns to work 20 months later.
 The IP policy saved his business and his family's financial future.

 Building Your Personalised Shield: How Much Cover Do You Really Need?

 There's no one-size-fits-all answer, but you can use some simple rules of thumb to get a good idea.
-The best approach is always to speak to an expert who can tailor a plan to your specific circumstances.
+The best approach is typically to speak to an expert who can tailor a plan to your specific circumstances.

 1. For Income Protection: